aLoi3/COMP210_2_AR_VR_task/README.md

 Most VR games that include swords are based on medieval times.
 Although some are based of fictional, having lightsabers instead of swords.
 But I haven't seen any sword beam-based VR games.
 But there is this game called Valkyrie Blade VR, where you fight Skyrim-like enemies and if the player hits an enemy a line of swing trace appears.
-This is shown in the game's second trailer
+This is shown in the game's second trailer (click to watch):

 [![Valkyrie Blade VR Trailer 2](https://img.youtube.com/vi/DFM23RavBOM/0.jpg)](https://www.youtube.com/watch?v=DFM23RavBOM "Valkyrie Blade VR Trailer 2")